 CAPS Chat provides informal, drop-in consultation for students with counselors from Penn State Counseling and Psychological Services (CAPS).
 Sessions are free and no appointment is necessary.
 Students are seen on a first-come, first-served basis and meetings are no longer than 30 minutes.

 Skills Clinics are a brief, structured form of group counseling focused on a specific topic or theme.
-In a Skills Clinic five to eight members meet once per week for four weeks via Zoom.
+In a Skills Clinic five to eight members meet once per week for four to six weeks via Zoom.
 The primary goal is to offer specific strategies for managing distress and improving day-to-day functioning.
 Call CAPS to learn if a Skills Clinic is right for you (open for enrolled students in eligible states).

-Current clinics offered include:
+Current clinics offered for Fall 2020 include:

 - Eating Disorder Recovery